Nikev2/Shien_Simulator/README.md

-### I was rejected by modrinth sand curseforge so theres no gallary
+### I was rejected by modrinth and curseforge so theres no gallary
 ### Note this is fabric only

 ### Main Description